haekb/nolf1-modernizer/nolf-modernizer-readme.txt

  - Patched out GameSpy from dedicated/hosted servers and the server browser.
  - Fixed a bug in ai path finding causing values to not always be accurate.
  - Fixed a silent out of range bug that could cause enemies to disappear and travel to a nearby galaxy at FTL speed!
+ - Made the console key rebindable.
+(It's at the very bottom of the custom controls list.)
+ - Added Big Head Mode!
+It's currently a little buggy, but humourous.
+Check the console command list on how to enable it.
+ - Included some patched binaries to help improve compatibility.
+ - Added a windowed mode toggle to the display options.

 --  Additional Config/Console Commands